-Our 8th Art competition “Animals” started in December 2024 and concluded on January 02, 2025.
-Art Room Gallery received entries from many countries around the world: Belgium, Australia, France, Taiwan, Canada, USA, Italy, UK and China.
-The Animals theme in this competition included a diversity in types, styles and mediums (oil on canvas, acrylic, watercolor, pastel, scratchboard, digital art, photography, pen and ink, stainless steel).
+Our sixth Art competition “Artist's Choice” started in February 2025 and concluded on March 13, 2025.
+Art Room Gallery received entries from many countries around the world: Australia, China, Taiwan, USA, Austria, France, Canada and Italy.
+The Artist's Choice theme in this competition included a diversity in types, styles and mediums (oil on canvas, acrylic, watercolor, pastel, scratchboard, digital art, photography, stainless steel, bronze).
 The following evaluation criteria has been used for judging the artwork: creativity, interpretation of the theme, originality and quality of art, overall design, demonstration of artistic ability, and usage of medium.
-Jury decided to select 70 artworks for inclusion in the exhibition.
-Aside from First, Second, and Third place Jury also presented Merit awards and Honorable Mention awards.
+Jury decided to select 30 artworks for inclusion in the exhibition.
+Aside from First, Second, and Third place Jury also presented Honorable Mention awards.

 Thank you, and enjoy the exhibition!